ZacharyKeatings/DataDock/README.md

 ## 📄 License

-This project is open-source and licensed under the [MIT License](LICENSE).
+This project is open-source and licensed under the [UniLicense](LICENSE).